tom-seddon/b2/doc/Overview.md

 menu to pick which ones are used for BBC joysticks 0 and 1.

-Assuming an Xbox/Playstation-style game controller, left thumbstick and d-pad correspond to the BBC joystick X and Y axes, and main 4 buttons and the 2 shoulder buttons correspond to the BBC joystick button.
+Assuming an Xbox/Playstation-style game controller, left thumbstick and d-pad correspond to the BBC joystick X and Y axes, and the main 4 buttons and the 2 shoulder buttons correspond to the BBC joystick button.
 (Other buttons or triggers are unused.)